Country Minute: What You Might Not Know About Home Construction Loans

 Whether you’re building your first home or your third, there are many factors to consider when you’re looking at a home construction loan.
 Are you going at it alone or contracting a builder?
 What happens if you go over budget?
 What’s your timeline?

-One – GreenStone offers financing for both fully contracted and DIY homes.
-This means people are free to act as their own general contractor versus needing to hire a licensed builder.
+This means people are free to act as their own general contractor instead of hiring a licensed builder.

-For instance, if people are skilled in the trades and have the knowledge and ability to tackle a construction project, they’d be looking for financing that allows this flexibility.
+If someone is skilled in the trades and has the knowledge and ability to tackle a construction project, GreenStone can provide financing that allows this flexible financing that complements their lifestyle.
 In this case, the borrower would provide the sworn statement for the outline of costs, plans, specifications, sworn statement for draws, manage the draw process, sign the construction agreement, and get the appropriate paperwork through the process.
-Not every lender allows DIY projects.
-With over half our construction loans fitting this need, we’re experienced in it, and we like helping our members with them.
+Many lenders will not finance DIY projects.
+More than half of GreenStone’s construction loans are DIY.
+We have the expertise to help our members make their dream a reality on their own terms.

-For instance, on a $300,000 loan, our customers budget a $30,000 overrun.
-If by chance the project stays perfectly on budget, after the members have completed construction and received the certificate of occupancy, we can then reduce the loan amount by the unused $30,000 and recalculate the loan based on the principal and interest payment.
-Or, customers may still use that $30,000 to reimburse themselves for the cash they brought into the project, or do something extra, like complete a landscaping project.
+On a $300,000 loan, our customers budget a $30,000 overrun.
+If by chance the project stays on budget, after the members have completed construction and received the certificate of occupancy, we can then reduce the loan amount by the unused $30,000 and recalculate the loan based on the principal and interest payment.
+Customers also have the option to use that $30,000 to reimburse themselves for the cash they brought into the project or add to the initial plan.
+From adding curb appeal through an unexpected landscaping project to adding upgrades the sky is the limit.

 Projects don’t always go as planned.
 That’s why we also require DIY home construction labor expenses to be accounted for up front.
 If a member is injured and can’t do the planned work themselves, the labor expenses allow them the ability to hire a subcontractor.
-Basically, part of our job is to help protect our members, and making sure there are adequate funds to complete the project is part of that support.
+Part of GreenStone’s job is to help protect our members and making sure there are adequate funds to complete the project is part of that support.

 For instance, if you have a loan for $200,000, you’re not paying that principal and interest payment at closing, you’re paying interest only on what’s been used during the 12-month timeline to build.

 For a variable rate option, your interest rate varies during the home construction project as interest rates change.
 Once construction is finished, your loan will convert to a fixed rate mortgage.
-This conversion does not require a refinance nor a second closing.
+This conversion does not require a refinance or second closing.

 As an added bonus, GreenStone commonly works with customers who finance vacant land, and then at a later time finance their new construction.
-That’s a great feeling, because we’re going to be with you all the way.
-To learn more on construction loans, visit our home construction page
+We want to remain your rural lender, regardless of where life takes you.
+To learn more about construction loans, click here.

 Get Blog Updates!